 stress fracture- Lastly, at times a patient may present to the office with pain in the ball of the foot.
 They may also have a swollen foot and part of the area may be red and very tender to touch.
 Even though they do not relate to a history of trauma it is very common to sustain a fracture of one of the metatarsal bones.
 This is more commonly known as a stress fracture and as the name implies, one of the metatarsal bones break as a result of excessive stress being placed on it.
 I have seen this many times over the years.
 One would think that it would be limited to older individuals in poor health, but that is not often the case and a stress fracture can and does occur in young healthy individuals as well.
 See the discussion on foot fractures.

-Treatment of metatarsalgia depends on defining the source as discussed above.
+Treatment depends on defining the source as discussed above.
 Generally if the pain is from lack of a fat pad or just too much pressure on the metatarsal heads due factors like obesity or working on concrete floors, adding cushioning and support to the feet through the use of an orthotic should be very effective in reducing pain.
 Click the two links below to read about the orthotics I recommend.
 Click here for a discussion on orthotics for metatarsalgia

 There are even socks made today that have extra cushioning built into them to protect the bottom of the foot and make walking easier.
 Click on the link below to take a better look at these socks.